klmo8/course-hyperlinker/README.md

 2) Navigate to chrome://extensions
 3) Enable developer mode (top-right)
 4) Select the "LOAD UNPACKED" option (top-left)
+5) Specify the location of the downloaded repository
-5) The extension will be added; ensure that the toggle switch is in the "on" position
+6) The extension will be added; ensure that the toggle switch is in the "on" position

 ## Built With